dotnet/interactive/docs/NotebookswithJupyter.md

 ## Updating .NET Interactive

-To update to the latest version of .NET Interactive open an **ordinary console** and run the following code:
+To update to the latest version of .NET Interactive, open an **ordinary console** and run the following code:

 ```console
 > dotnet tool update -g Microsoft.dotnet-interactive